tq-bit/candidus-docs/docs/intro/theme.md

 If you're tech savy, you'll want to be sure your site withstands the tooth of time.
 Candidus makes use of modern technologies and methods.

-- [Modular SCSS](http://smacss.com/) and [Typescript](https://www.typescriptlang.org/) make code and styles more robust and efficient.
+- Using [Modular SCSS](http://smacss.com/) and [Typescript](https://www.typescriptlang.org/) while developing make code and styles more robust and efficient
-- [Webpack 5](https://webpack.js.org/concepts/why-webpack/) - All pages load only what they need.
-Say goodbye to unnecessary CSS and Javascript
+- By choosing [Webpack 5](https://webpack.js.org/concepts/why-webpack/) as Candidus' backbone, all pages load only what styles and scripts they need
+- [Block helpers](https://handlebarsjs.com/guide/block-helpers.html) disable loading scripts of inactive custom features
-- [Self-hosted fonts](https://blog.q-bit.me/how-to-self-host-google-fonts-part-one/) - Make your publication GDPR - compliant and less reliant on third-party infrastructure
+- [Self-hosted fonts](https://blog.q-bit.me/how-to-self-host-google-fonts-part-one/) keep your publication GDPR - compliant and less reliant on third-party infrastructure
-- [HTML-validator](https://validator.w3.org/) & [Lighthouse scoring](https://pagespeed.web.dev/) - Keep your publication performant and compliant to modern standards
+- A variety of tests using [HTML-validator](https://validator.w3.org/) & [Lighthouse scoring](https://pagespeed.web.dev/) keep your publication performant and compliant to modern standards